Waheed-Gulzar/ISE/README.md

 # System and Context Boundaries
 ## System Context

--> the real part to geather the requirenments of the system. this is called system context.
+-> the real part to gather the requirenments of the system. this is called system context.

 -> identifying the materiel and immaterial of the system.
 -> what will be the practical shape of the system ( for better understanding of requirements).